Ecology of Psilocybin with Matthew Meyer

 Matthew: My guess is it'll probably, again the whole genocide shared a common ancestor that could produce psilocybin and then for some reason the silicide atrobrunnea lost it, the ability to produce it.

 Alex: I feel so bad, that sucks.
 It was picked on by the others.

 Lera: Okay, I want to get into more of your hypotheses and the evolutionary advantages of psilocybin.
 I know you briefly touched adiabatic defense against ammonia and of course mitigating the relationship between insects. but you also mentioned before the show and somewhere I read something about ultraviolet defense, that’s intriguing.
 Do you want to mention that?

 Matthew: Sure, yeah.
 This one is another hypothesis, just that there are other serotonin analogs or tryptamine, that do provide ultraviolet defense.
 The one that we all know is probably best is melatonin.
 Melatonin is a tryptamine like psilocybin and it does protect against UV.
 Not just in humans, but tons of other animals and plants.
 So that was really interesting.
 It also happens that relating to Ultraviolet defense, a lot of Serotonin analogs also suppress tumor growth.
-It can inhibit the proliferation of tumor cells, cancer cells, but not normal cells.
-That can also be related to ultraviolet damage and helping to prevent the spread of that because fungi are able to get essentially cancerous growths, it’s not the same sort of cancers that we would get but they can have cells that rapidly proliferate incorrectly.
+It can inhibit the proliferation of tumor cells, but not normal cells.
+That can also be related to ultraviolet damage and helping to prevent the spread of that because fungi are able to get essentially abnormal growths, it’s not the same sort of problems that we would get but they can have cells that rapidly proliferate incorrectly.

 Alex: And that's melatonin and not melanin, right?